 Alcohol is the most widely used substance among American youth.
-Going to college means the young adults begins to make their own choices, decisions and without their parents around consequence are non-existent.
+Going to college means the young adults begin to make their own choices, decisions and without their parents around, consequences are non-existent.
 College is a time for personal experimentation in different areas of behavior.
-Many more youths try alcohol when compared to cigarettes and a huge number start drinking at very young ages.
+Many more youths try alcohol when compared to cigarettes, and a vast number start drinking at very young ages.

-More than half of the college students that drink consume the alcohol through binge drinking.
-Binge drinking is a way of drinking alcohol so that it brings the blood alcohol concentration above 0.08 grams percent.
-It is estimated that two out of every five students have engaged in binge drinking once in the last two weeks.
-On average a college student drinks fewer times than the non-college student peers, but they tend to drink more heavily.
+More than half of the college students that drink consume alcohol through binge drinking.
+Binge drinking is a way of drinking alcohol to bring the blood alcohol concentration above 0.08 grams percent.
+Two out of every five students have engaged in binge drinking once in the last two weeks.
+On average, a college student drinks fewer times than the non-college student peers, but they tend to drink more heavily.

-Death: every year about 1825 students between the ages of 18 and 24 die from alcohol unintended injuries such as car crashes.
+Death: every year, 1,825 students between the ages of 18 and 24 die from unintentional alcohol injuries such as car crashes.

-Every year around 696000 students are assaulted by fellow students that have been drinking.
+Every year, nearly 696,000 students are victims of fellow students that have been drinking.

-In the light of the harm that could be caused by binge drinking, it is important to look at popular preventative measures.
-Below are some effective steps that colleges and universities can take to reduce the amount of drinking among students.
+In light of the harm caused by binge drinking, it is essential to look at popular preventative measures.
+Below are some practical steps that colleges and universities can take to reduce drinking among students.

 - Creating a healthy environment

-Environmental factors on campus play an important role in influencing the drinking behaviors of students.
+Environmental factors on-campus play an essential role in influencing the drinking behaviors of students.
 They can enforce the age 21 laws within the campus.
-Conduct interventions so as to correct the misconceptions and change drinking habits as well.
-Be cautious in making alcohol available in campus since availability leads to increased consumption.
+Conduct interventions to correct the misconceptions and change drinking habits as well.
+Be cautious in making alcohol available on campus since availability leads to increased consumption.

 Conduct brief motivational interventions by teaching alcohol reduction skills to students.
-Train those that regularly interact with students to identify potential problems and provide an intervention.
-Give educational interventions to provide students new information such as the drinking and driving laws.
+Train those that regularly interact with students to identify potential problems and provide intervention.
+Give educational interventions to give students new information such as the drinking and driving laws.

 - Challenge the students’ understanding of alcohol’s effects

-Many students in college will drink alcohol because they believe that it makes them more socially and sexually desirable.
-By helping them understand that this is not the case, but it actually has the opposite effect many students reduce or even stop taking alcohol.
-By informing students about the negative effects alcohol has on their body can help them make more informed decisions when it comes to alcohol consumption.
-By understanding what excessive alcohol intake does to their bodies they can choose to limit the amount they drink or stop drinking.
+Many college students will drink alcohol because they believe that it makes them more socially and sexually desirable.
+By helping them understand that this is not the case, but it has the opposite effect, many students reduce or even stop taking alcohol.
+By informing students about the adverse effects, alcohol has on their body can help them make more informed decisions regarding alcohol consumption.
+By understanding what excessive alcohol intake does to their bodies, they can choose to limit the amount they drink or stop drinking.

 - Restriction on bars

-On top of enforcing an age limit, colleges should set some restriction on bars.
-Studies have shown that alcohol related incidences are more common in an area where drinking specials are advertised.
-In this light they should limit the proximity of liquor stores and bars close to campus and to each other.
+On top of enforcing an age limit, colleges should set some restrictions on bars.
+Studies have shown that alcohol-related incidences are more common in an area where drinking specials.
+In this light, they should limit the proximity of liquor stores and bars close to campus and each other.